Teddy Hart: Other media

 Annis was the subject of the 2009 documentary A Hart Still Pounding.
 The project was originally named Ted Hart's Truth and Reality and was almost shut down by the creator, due to having problems with working with Hart.
 Hart also appeared in the 2016 documentary Hart Still Beating, which is about his uncle Smith and cousin Matt.

 Annis is also the subject of the documentary Hart of Darkness by directors Kurt Spenrath and Fred Kroetsch, and the 2022 true crime documentary Dangerous Breed: Crime.
 Cons.
 Cats. which was originally being filmed as a "redemption" story, but changed directions upon the mysterious disappearance of Hart's then-girlfriend Samantha Fiddler.

 Personal life

 Annis with his cat Mr. Money in 2015.

 Annis is a third-generation wrestler; his father, B. J. Annis, and his grandfather Stu Hart were both wrestlers.
 Annis has a son, Bradley, with his ex-girlfriend Kim.
-Annis suffers from Bipolar disorder and does not medicate.
+Annis has Bipolar disorder and does not medicate.
 Annis's great-grandfather Harry Smith also had bipolar disorder, as did his brother Frank.

 Annis was married to Fay, and she was involved in his wrestling career, mainly in the Hart Legacy promotion.
 In 2016 Annis and his wife divorced.

 Annis holds Canadian citizenship as a result of his birth in Canada to a Canadian-born mother.
 He also holds American citizenship due to being born to an American-born father.

 On November 19, 2016, Annis's girlfriend Samantha Louise Michelle Fiddler disappeared in Bartow, Florida.